Subspace stabilisers in hyperbolic lattices: Introduction

 The following fact follows from the recent results of Le--Palmer \cite{LP20} and some previous work of Reid--Walsh \cite{RW}.

-\begin{theorem} There exists a sequence of non--arithmetic hyperbolic $3$--manifolds $M_k$, for $k = 2, 3, \ldots$, such that each $M_k$ contains exactly $k$ totally geodesic immersed surfaces and all of them are non-fc. \end{theorem}
+\begin{theorem} There exists a sequence of non-arithmetic hyperbolic $3$-manifolds $M_2,M_3, \ldots$ such that each $M_k$ contains exactly $k$ totally geodesic immersed surfaces and all of them are non-fc. \end{theorem}

-Some interesting examples related to the notion of fc--subspaces are provided by reflection centralisers in hyperbolic lattices corresponding to Coxeter groups.

-A theorem of Brink \cite{Brink} states that the centraliser of a reflection in a Coxeter group is a semidirect product of a reflection group with a free group.
-In fact this free group is the fundamental group of the component of the ``odd Coxeter subdiagram'' distinguished by the conjugacy classes of the reflections.
-The paper of Allcock \cite{Al13} provides a different, more geometric proof of the main result in \cite{Brink}.
-Most practical consequences of Allcock's approach are an explicit set of generators for the centraliser, as well as a method for computing the Coxeter diagram for its reflection subgroup.
-The following is then an easy corollary of \cite{Al13} and Theorem~\ref{theorem:geod}.

-\begin{corollary} Suppose that a lattice $\Gamma$ is generated by reflections in the facets of a finite volume Coxeter polytope $P$, and let $P'$ be a facet of $P$.
-Then the reflective part $W(P')$ of the centraliser $C(P')$ of $P'$ is a lattice in $\HH^{n-1}$ if and only if the Coxeter diagram for $P$ has no cycles of edges with odd labels.
-If the latter holds and $\Gamma$ is (quasi--, pseudo--)arithmetic, then $W(P')$ is also (quasi--, pseudo--)arithmetic. \end{corollary}

-In the last section we apply the techniques introduced here to the study of totally geodesic subspaces of a particular non-arithmetic lattice generated by reflections in the facets of a non-compact Coxeter $5$-simplex.
-We show that this example contains a $2$-dimensional arithmetic fc--subspace, arising as the fixed point set of its (unique) non-trivial symmetry.
+In the last section, we apply the techniques introduced here to build some interesting examples of immersed totally geodesic subspaces of hyperbolic orbifolds.
+We begin by constructing an explicit example of a type-I Weil-restriction subspace in a type-I arithmetic orbifold (Section \ref{sec:invol-quadr-extension}).
+We then build an example of a type-I Weil-restriction subspace in a type-II arithmetic orbifold (Section \ref{sec:type-I-in-type-II}).
+Finally, we study totally geodesic sublattices of a particular non-arithmetic lattice generated by reflections in the facets of a non-compact Coxeter $5$-simplex (Section \ref{sec:examples}).
+We show that this example contains a $2$-dimensional arithmetic fc-subspace, arising as the fixed point set of its (unique) non-trivial symmetry.

+The notion of fc-subspaces that we define and study in this paper for real hyperbolic orbifolds applies to the other locally symmetric spaces as well.
+In particular, it might be interesting to consider these subspaces in the complex hyperbolic case.
+For instance, in a recent paper \cite{D23}, Deraux carried out a detailed analysis of a set of examples of fc-subspaces of complex hyperbolic triangle orbifolds.
+As we observed in the real hyperbolic case, a systematic study of these subspaces may reveal new unexpected phenomena.